etokatlian/reel-gen/README.md

 - Key timestamps are determined from the transcript
 - Screenshots are captured at those timestamps using FFmpeg and yt-dlp
 - Short video clips are extracted at key moments
+- Audio and/or subtitles can be optionally removed from clips
 - A montage video is created from these clips

 ## System Requirements